 “Do I break up with him because he is mean or stay with him because a bad relationship is better than being in no relationship?”

-- Experiencing a range of emotions in relationships is normal, and it helps teens build their emotional regulation muscle.
-Being able to discern how they are feeling and learning to handle the intensity of the emotions that come with being in any relationship with others, whether it is happiness, sadness, anger, elation, disappointment or encouragement, is beneficial.
+Experiencing a range of emotions in relationships is normal, and it helps teens build their emotional regulation muscle.
+It is beneficial to know how they are feeling.
+Through that, they will learn to handle the intensity of the emotions that come with being in any relationship with others.